NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Experiments

 \ph{Environment and Robots} STIX was held in April 2019 at the Edgar Experimental Mine, Idaho Springs, CO.
 The participating teams were offered two practice sessions and one simulated scored run in an environment representative of the Tunnel Circuit.
 For Team CoSTAR, one of the primary objectives was to quantify the capability and limitation of various mobility systems through the evaluation in a real mine environment.
 To that end, we deployed four different types of mobility platforms shown in \autoref{fig:stix_robots}, including Clearpath Husky wheeled vehicle, Flipper tracked vehicle, Scout quadcopter, and Rollocopter aerial/ground hybrid vehicle.

-\ph{Results} Each platform demonstrated autonomous exploration capabilities in the mine.
+\ph{Performance} Each platform demonstrated autonomous exploration capabilities in the mine.
 Husky autonomously traversed 200 m until it reached the first fork.
 During the drive, Husky detected 5 artifacts and reported back to the base station: two of which were correct in types and locations.
 Soon after Husky turned into a side passage, the communication to the base station was lost, which triggered the return to base behavior as designed.
 The robot successfully returned to the base by following the breadcrumb nodes in IRM.
-Rollocopter performed four 3-minute runs during the practice sessions, each of which consists of autonomous take-off, exploration, and landing operations.
-The robot exhibited robust navigation capabilities, and the results led to future work on improving vision-based state estimation in the presence of dust and variable lighting.
+Rollocopter performed four 3-minute runs during the practice sessions, each of which consisted of autonomous take-off, exploration, and landing operations.
+The robot exhibited robust navigation capabilities, traveling over 100m in cumulative distance.
+Dust was a major issue for drone flight in the narrow passageways, causing vision-based state estimation failures.
+Our approach of using heterogenous odometry sources enabled us to be resilient to these failures to a large degree \cite{hero2019isrr}.
+Dust largely obscured all cameras after a few minutes into each run.
+With no measurement updates from odometry sources, we relied on IMU-only inertial odometry to safely land the vehicle.
+These results led to future work on improving state estimation resilience in the presence of dust and variable lighting.
 It also helped us to improve the camera placement design for the various scales of environments.
+The Flipper was able to navigate over the train tracks in the tunnel because of its tracked design but it was much slower than the Husky.
+This is because of greater contact area of the tracks that causes slower turning behavior compared to differential drive (wheeled) robots for the same commanded track/wheel speeds~\cite{dixit2020kinematics}.
+This is why we decided to incorporate a hybrid vehicle that had both wheels and tracks (Telemax) in the next circuit.
+We extensively tested Telemax in the Arch mine~\cite{thakkur2020} and were able to navigate over different types of terrain (in tracked mode) while maintaining speed when the robot was on flat terrain (in wheel mode).